Welcome to Today’s Family Camp Programs!

 As you probably know, Today’s Family is a non-profit charitable agency servicing children and families in and around Hamilton, Halton and Haldimand-Norfolk.
 We offer a wide range of early learning and child care programs, as well as parental support programs to help you and your child every step of the way.
 It’s professional, caring support that makes a real difference in the physical, emotional, social and intellectual development of children.

-Available on a first-come, first-served basis, you can register for Today’s Family Summer Camps in the following ways:
+Available on a first-come, first-served basis, you can register for Today’s Family Winter Camps in the following ways:

 - In person